California-inflected American classics, lobster roll, potato pancake

 "This cheery, welcoming little spot in Carmel-by-the-Sea has become a local brunch favorite with California-inflected takes on American classics.
 Notable dishes include a potato pancake with Korean braised short ribs and kimchi, and a lobster roll with caviar." - MICHELIN Guide

-"Once the kids have been sufficiently tired out, head to Stationæry.
-The lack of a physical address might seem intimidating, but like the spelling of the restaurant’s name, this is a place that embraces being a little different.
-The restaurant is tucked between San Carlos and Mission Street in San Carlos Square.
-The name is a nod to owner Anthony Carnazzo’s wife, a letterpress operator and stationer.
-The restaurant is a haven for locals and tourists that’s open for brunch and dinner.
-The kitchen is led by chef Amalia Scatena, who focuses on locally sourced ingredients from Monterey and the farms of Santa Cruz County.
-The menu offers everything from Tsar Nicolai caviar with fresh kettle chips to spot prawn aguachile and root vegetable soup with browned butter and Dungeness crab.
-For less adventurous diners, the restaurant also serves a really good burger and delicious spaghetti.
-For dessert, save room for the Basque cheesecake and enjoy it with a cup of coffee.
-Even if you’re prone to midnight jitters with caffeine late in the day, the coffee is worth it.
-Anthony formerly ran a coffee roasting company and buys his beans directly from growers around the world." - Marisa Churchill
+"Tucked between San Carlos and Mission Street in San Carlos Square, this intentionally idiosyncratic restaurant pays homage to its owner Anthony Carnazzo's connection to letterpress (a nod to his wife, a letterpress operator and stationer) and is a local favorite for brunch and dinner.
+The kitchen, led by chef Amalia Scatena, emphasizes locally sourced ingredients from Monterey and Santa Cruz County farms and serves everything from Tsar Nicolai caviar with fresh kettle chips to spot prawn aguachile and a root vegetable soup with browned butter and Dungeness crab; for less adventurous diners there is a well-regarded burger and spaghetti.
+Save room for Basque cheesecake for dessert and a coffee worth ordering even late in the day—Anthony formerly ran a coffee roasting company and buys his beans directly from growers around the world." - Marisa Churchill